Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Syracuse and its opponents have gone over the current 50.5-point total in four of eight games this season.
+- Syracuse and its opponents have gone over the current 51-point total in four of eight games this season.

-- These two squads combine to surrender 45.3 points per game, 5.2 fewer than this contest's over/under.
+- These two squads combine to allow 45.3 points per game, 5.7 fewer than this contest's over/under.

 Syracuse Stats and Trends

-- Syracuse has played eight games, with seven wins against the spread.

-- The Orange have been favored by 6.5 points or more once this season and covered the spread.

-- Syracuse's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Syracuse's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- Syracuse is 6-0 against the spread and 4-2 overall in games when it puts up more than 20.7 points.
+- When Syracuse puts up more than 20.7 points, it is 6-0 against the spread and 4-2 overall.

 - The Orange rack up 77.9 more yards per game (422.3) than the Eagles allow per outing (344.4).